 What This Means Practically

-The "8-Month Mark" Isn't Universal
+The "8-Month Mark" Is Not Universal

 - A 6-month-old Yorkie might already be deep in adolescent regression